Bushwalking in Australia: Essential Hiking Safety Tips

 This is the golden rule of hiking.
 Tell someone where you are going and when you expect to return.
 This applies to solo and group hikers.

 Tell anyone you like: the manager of the hostel or hotel you are staying at, the local police, people at the information center or national parks visitors center.
-Of course don't forget to tell them when you expect to return - how embarrassing for a search party to be sent out to find you when you've already returned safely and are enjoying a quiet beer at the pub.
-You will then be owing a few people some beer for the trouble, and potentally a financial penalty.
+Of course, don't forget to tell them when you expect to return - how embarrassing for a search party to be sent out to find you when you've already returned safely and are enjoying a quiet beer at the pub.
+You will then be owing a few people some beer for the trouble, and potentially a financial penalty.

 With multi-day treks such as the Larapinta Trail in the Northern Territory and the Overland Track in Tasmania, there are several initiatives put in place to ensure the safety and enjoyment of hikers.

 On the Overland Track, you are required to let someone know (preferably Tasmanian Police) before you set off.
-There are also log books which you need to sign in and out of at the beginning and end of the track, and each time you visit a hut on the track.
+There are also log books that you need to sign in and out of at the beginning and end of the track and each time you visit a hut on the track.
 This assists park staff if someone or a group goes missing or is overdue to arrive at the next location.

 Before you set out on the Larapinta Trail, hikers must submit a trek plan with Northern Territory Parks and while on the trail, enter your details into the log books which are located at the beginning of each trailhead (section).
 Like the Overland Track, this assists park rangers and authorities with a last known location.